Violin that played as Titanic sank sells for $1.5 million

 A silver plate on the German-made violin is engraved “For WALLACE on the occasion of our ENGAGEMENT from MARIA”.

-On sale with its case initialed W.H.H, the violin had a guide price of 300,000 pounds, Chrissie Aldridge, of auctioneers Henry Aldridge and Son, said.
+On sale with its case initialled W.H.H, the violin had a guide price of 300,000 pounds, Chrissie Aldridge, of auctioneers Henry Aldridge and Son, said.

 “It is a record,” she told Reuters after the sale.
 Asked who had purchased the violin, she would only say: “A British collector.”